ecupaio/dcgffl/_posts/2026-01-20-spring-2026-registration.md

 **Are you a new player?**

 * Create your profile on Team Arrange using [this link](https://teamarrange.com/Account/Register?code=dcgffl){: target="_blank" rel="noopener"}, and enter code “DCGFFL” if prompted.
 Then wait for Tuesday, January 27th when registration opens for everyone!
-* Make sure you register for one of the New Player Workshops—any player who has not played in the DCGFFL before must complete a New Player Workshop to learn the rules of the game and get to meet the team leaders who you will play with!
+* Make sure you attend one of the New Player Workshops.
+Any player who has not played in the DCGFFL before must complete a New Player Workshop to learn the rules of the game and get to meet the team leaders who you will play with!
 * If you are unable to make the scheduled New Player Workshops on February 8th or 9th, please email the League at [dcgayflagfootball@gmail.com](mailto:dcgayflagfootball@gmail.com){: target="_blank" rel="noopener"}.

 **How much does it cost?**